BoE to scrutinise insurer investment in infrastructure

 Insurers have been coming under pressure from policymakers to invest in economic growth through building new roads, bridges and telecoms networks, projects that can offer higher yields than government bonds.

-Any suggestion that insurers should not invest in such projects could endanger a 315 billion euro ($346 billion) European Commission plan for loans to infrastructure and small businesses.
+Any suggestion that insurers should not invest in such projects could endanger a 315 billion euro (227 billion pounds) European Commission plan for loans to infrastructure and small businesses.

 These infrastructure investments can be attractive to insurers, but present "idiosyncratic risks" that are not suitable for traditional portfolio level management alone, said Andrew Bulley, director of life insurance at the BoE's supervisory arm, the Prudential Regulation Authority (PRA).